“Who’s running for governor?” “What’s with all these ballot proposals?” Ask … and WDET may investigate the answer.

-This page has analyses of issues that will appear on Michigan’s statewide ballot at the May 5, 2015 elections.
+This page has analyses of issues that will appear on Michigan’s statewide ballot at the November 6, 2018 elections.
 The Citizens Research Council of Michigan does not endorse candidates for office or take positions on ballot issues.
-In analyzing these ballot issues, CRC hopes to provide more information so that voters can make better informed decisions in formulating their vote.
+In analyzing these ballot issues, the Citizens Research Council hopes to provide more information so that voters can make better informed decisions in formulating their vote.

 Information about registering to vote, absentee voting, election officials, and state law